heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 </p></center>

 ## Implementing the route details screen
 In the previous screen the user was able to calculate a route based on her or his waypoint selection and a suitable route mode.
-Now we want to show a summary for the found routes and their maneuvers on a new screen.
+Now we want to show a summary of the routes found and their maneuvers on a new screen.
 As described above, we will show this in the `RouteDetailsActivity` of our HERE Mobile SDK UI Kit (MSDKUI) Primer example app.
 The `RouteDetailsActivity` controller holds two HERE Mobile SDK UI Kit (MSDKUI) components:
 - `RouteDescriptionList`: Shows all found routes as a summary in a scrollable list
 - `ManeuverList`: Shows all maneuvers belonging to a route